Vietnam.vn - Nền tảng quảng bá Việt Nam

 A new study published by Epoch AI – a San Francisco-based research institute – shows that the energy demand of supercomputers is increasing at a dizzying rate, in parallel with the development of artificial intelligence.

-According to Epoch AI, if the annual doubling of electricity demand continues through the end of the decade, the world's top supercomputers in 2030 could require up to 9 gigawatts (GW) of power – the equivalent of powering 7-9 million homes.
+According to Epoch AI, if the annual doubling of electricity demand continues through the end of the decade, the world's top supercomputers in 2030 could need up to 9 gigawatts (GW) – the equivalent of power to power 7-9 million households.

-Currently, the world’s most powerful supercomputer consumes about 300 megawatts (MW), equivalent to the amount of electricity used by 250,000 households.
-Compared to this figure, the projected energy consumption in the future is “huge,” according to the research team.
+Currently, the world's most powerful supercomputer consumes about 300 megawatts (MW), equivalent to the amount of electricity used by 250,000 households.
+Compared to this figure, the predicted energy consumption in the future is "huge", according to the research team.

 For comparison, the Colossus system - a supercomputer built by Elon Musk's xAI in 214 days - is currently one of the largest systems in the world with 200,000 chips and a total investment of about 7 billion USD .

 Big tech companies are racing to build computing infrastructure to support increasingly powerful AI models.
-OpenAI earlier this year announced its Stargate project, worth more than $500 billion over the next four years, to develop a critical AI supercomputer.
+OpenAI announced earlier this year its Stargate project, worth more than $500 billion over the next four years, to develop a key AI supercomputer.

 According to Epoch AI, supercomputers are no longer simply research tools as they once were.
 They have become “industrial machines” – providing real economic value, the key infrastructure of the AI era.

 Even politics have gotten in on the act.
-Earlier this month, President Donald Trump took to the social media site Truth Social to tout Nvidia’s $500 billion investment in AI supercomputers in the United States.
-He called it “big and exciting news,” emphasizing that it was a commitment to a “Golden Age of America.”
+Earlier this month, President Donald Trump took to the social media site Truth Social to tout Nvidia’s $500 billion investment in AI supercomputers in the US, calling it “big and exciting news” and emphasizing the promise of a “Golden Age of America.”

 Epoch AI 's research is based on data covering about 10% of global AI chip production in 2023-2024, along with 15% of major companies' chip inventories as of early 2025.
-The experts assert that although energy efficiency is improving, the current increase is still not enough to offset the overall growth rate in electricity demand.
+The team of experts asserts that while energy efficiency is improving, the current increase is still not enough to offset the overall growth rate in electricity demand.

 This is also the reason why many technology giants such as Microsoft, Google and data center operators are considering alternative solutions such as nuclear power to provide stable, long-term energy.